 There are many types of radiation treatment.
 The method we recommend will depend on the type of cancer, the location of the tumor, and whether it has spread to other areas of the body.
 With our experience and access to state-of-the-art radiotherapy, we can ensure the most effective treatment with the lowest possible risk of side effects.

 Learn more about the radiation treatments we most commonly offer:

 This state-of-the-art treatment uses charged particles called protons to deliver high doses of radiation directly to tumors that may be resistant to standard x-ray radiation.
-With proton beam therapy, there is a reduced impact on surrounding tissues and a lower risk of treatment-related side effects.
-MSK offers the newest type of proton beam therapy, called pencil beam technology, to further minimize risk and damage to healthy tissue.
+With proton therapy, there is a reduced impact on surrounding tissues and a lower risk of treatment-related side effects.
+MSK offers the newest type of proton therapy, called pencil beam technology, to further minimize risk and damage to healthy tissue.

 IMRT uses computer programs to calculate and deliver different doses of radiation directly to the tumor from different angles.
 It allows us to give higher, more effective doses of radiation to tumors while minimizing exposure to surrounding healthy tissues and organs.
 This approach increases the chance for a cure and lessens side effects.

 IGRT uses high-tech imaging to guide the delivery of precise radiation beams.
 This approach ensures that the radiation targets the tumor and spares nearby healthy tissue.